Kornfuzion/pocket_health_challenge/README.md

    2. Implement authorization via OAuth2

 5. **Currently only configured to run locally**
-   1. requires virtual env setup and package installation.
+   1. Requires virtual env setup and package installation.
 Ideally this can be condensed into a container/Docker config for easy deployment on a production web server.

 6. **DICOM + PNG file uploads cannot be bundled into an atomic operation**
    1. Not robust to partial failure + retry.
 In production, this would lead to duplicate/orphaned DICOM files (first request fails after DICOM upload, retried and second request succeeds in reuploading DICOM + PNG).
 One possible solution could look like: